-Look out the window right now; what do you see?
-Sunshine, blue skies, rain clouds, trees, birds?
-He doesn’t.
-He doesn’t see anything.
-He’s dead.
-What do you hear right now as you read this, traffic?
-A child’s laughter?
-Birds?
-Music?
-He doesn’t hear any of those things; he’s dead.
-He has nothing, no existence, no awareness, no future, no experiences.
-He won’t go to school, fall in love, get married, have children, see the world, or ever look up at the stars at night.
-All of those things were taken away from him because of this incessant need that the governing body of Jehovah’s Witnesses has to control their members and insist on their flawed, horrific misinterpretation of blood, from which they will not back down.
+This young man won’t go to school, fall in love, get married, have children, see the world, or ever look up at the stars at night.
+All of those things were taken away from him because of this incessant need that the governing body of Jehovah’s Witnesses has to control their members, and to insist on their flawed, horrific misinterpretation of blood, from which they will not back down.
 Not only that, Jehovah’s Witnesses are proud when someone dies because of it.
 This child is a “good example” for others, someone to be applauded for dying for a pathetic religion.

 There is no happiness when a child dies, there should never be applause when he or she gives up their life, or, more accurately, has that life stolen from them by arrogant, self-righteous, egotistical, self-serving men who have never had to face the same issues that they inflict on others.
 There is nothing exemplary about parents who would listen to such men, and who would put the empty sayings of strangers in New York above the life of their own child.
 There is nothing commendable about an audience in an arena who would applaud this child’s death; shame on them for thinking this is something to acknowledge, much less celebrate.